 - If Furbo changed their app to allow schedule treat-tossing, I’d be Furbo all the way.

-- If you’re hoping to help crate train your dog or work with separation anxiety, get a PetCube Bites.
+- If you’re hoping to help crate train your dog or work with separation anxiety, get the updated PetCube Bites 2.

 I already own a Furbo.
 I’m not likely to purchase a PetCube Bites unless my Furbo kicks the bucket.
 But if my Furbo expires, I might jump ship to the other option!